OPHELIA’s

 UNDERWATER ADVENTURES

 They say Ophelia, the tragic figure from Shakespeare's timeless drama Hamlet, symbolizes beauty amidst 'societal constraints'.
-Enter Prince Hamlet - total bastard - first he promised to marry her, then wants her taken to a nunnery.
-And then he kills her father!
-Enough to drive anyone mad.
+Enter Prince Hamlet, first promising to marry her, then wants her taken to a nunnery.
+Oh, and then he kills off her dad!
+Enough to drive anyone mad, wouldn't it?
 But... was Ophelia mad?
-Maybe she was just utterly sad.
-Although Hamlet’s mother, Gertrude describes Ophelia climbing a tree while attempting to hang a garland of flowers, falling into the water below, and being pulled down by the weight of her dress, many believed Ophelia to have committed suicide... but did she?
-Anyway, Ophelia's demise was immortalized so wonderfully in the iconic painting of 19th-century Pre-Raphaelite artist John Everett Millais, depicting her sorrowful end in a stream, her watery fate symbolized as withdrawal and silencing of marginalized voices.
-Bebárdo would have none of it and came up with a post-drowning post-scriptum for Ophelia, resuscitated her and let her experience all kinds of deep-sea adventures with different sea creatures.
-Freed from societal pressure (read: treacherous princes), she finds her true self and actually blossoms in her new habitat.
-With his background in painting and photography, Bebárdo drew inspiration from early German expressionist films and 1930's Hollywood silents, transforming Ophelia's journey from tragedy to triumph, perhaps encouraging viewers to take matters into their own hands in their own narratives as well.
-Finally important was to make the story more contemporary and relatable to people from all over the world.
+More likely, she was utterly devastated.
+While there may not be concrete evidence Ophelia committed suicide, artistic interpretations may lead the public to believe this to be the case.
+Ophelia's demise of course was immortalized so wonderfully in the iconic painting of 19th-century Pre-Raphaelite artist John Everett Millais, depicting her sorrowful end in a stream.
+Her watery fate symbolized as withdrawal and silencing of marginalized voices.
+Bebárdo would have none of it and came up with a postscript for Ophelia, resuscitating her after she floated downstream and into the sea, letting her experience all kinds of adventures with wonderful sea creatures.
+Freed from societal pressure (and treacherous princes), she's able to find her authentic self and actually blossoms in her new habitat.
+With his background in painting and photography, Bebárdo drew inspiration from early German expressionist movies as well as 1930s Hollywood glamour, transforming Ophelia's journey from tragedy to triumph, perhaps encouraging viewers to take matters into their own hands in their own narratives.
+Ultimately, it was also important to make the story more inclusive and recognizable for people from all over the world.

 “We know what we are